-- 1. Students are to report directly to the assistant principal's office and she will escort the student to the ISS location upon arrival to school on the day(s) they are assigned. - 2.
-Any student who is tardy to ISS could receive additional time or suspension. - 3.
-Misconduct in the program may result in an additional day(s) or out-of-school suspension. - 4.
-Work not completed may be grounds for an additional day(s) in the program - 5.
-Make-up work might not be allowed if ISS work is not completed by the day the student returns to class. - 6.
-Lunch will be eaten at an assigned time. - 7.
-A student in the in-school suspension will not be allowed to participate in extra-curricular activities until such time their ISS time is complete.

-8. ISS assignment will include some form of community service.
+- Students are to report directly to the ISS location upon arrival to school on the day(s) they are assigned. - Any student who is tardy to ISS could receive additional time or suspension. - Misconduct in the program may result in an additional day(s) or out-of-school suspension. - Work not completed may be grounds for an additional day(s) in the program - Make-up work might not be allowed if ISS work is not completed by the day the student returns to class. - Lunch will be eaten at an assigned time. - A student in the in-school suspension will not be allowed to participate in extra-curricular activities until such time their ISS time is complete. - ISS assignment may include some form of community service.